300ft Under is a project about the Saint Petersburg subway.

 This public transit system is unique in many ways: it is the deepest in the world (by the average station depth) and one of the most beautiful.
 The majority of its 72 stations lie 72–282ft (22–86m) deep underground and some tunnels go as deep as 300ft (100m).

 The system was founded in 1955.
-Each station has its own distinctive look reflecting the time and place where it was constructed, as well as its name.
-The Soviet era left a Stalinist mark, while the stations built during the post-Soviet period have more minimalist look.
+Each station has its own distinctive look reflecting the time and place where it was built, as well as its own unique name.
+The Soviet era left a Stalinist mark, while the stations built during the post-Soviet period have a more minimalist look.
 Modern stations explore a varierty of construction materials and architectural styles.

 These are selected photos from the book 300ft.
-UNDER that's available for purchase in the store.
+UNDER that is available for purchase in the store.